sreadytocode/WordFinder/README.md

 ## Testing

 Had a think once main objective was achieved how I could take the application further.
-Decided to use jest and react testing library to start testing component SearchBar.js.
+Decided to use jest and react testing library to start testing component SearchBar.js and Home.js.

 ## Extensions